lubojr/naucse.python.cz/lessons/beginners-en/dict/index.md

 ## Dictionaries and function keyword arguments - *args **kwargs

-*args and **kwargs allow you to pass multiple arguments or keyword arguments to a function.
+`*args` and `**kwargs` allow you to pass multiple arguments or keyword arguments to a function.

-If you do not know how many arguments will be passed into your function, or you do not really care add a `*` before the parameter name in the function definition.
+If you do not know how many arguments will be passed into your function, or you do not really care, add a `*` before the parameter name in the function definition.

-**kwargs allows us to pass a variable number of keyword arguments to a Python function.
+`**kwargs` allows us to pass a variable number of keyword arguments to a Python function.
 In the function, we use the double-asterisk before the parameter name to denote this type of argument.

-Args are collected in a function always as tuples, while kwargs are collected as dictionaries.
+`args` are collected in a function always as tuples, while `kwargs` are collected as dictionaries.

 ```pycon